 Ply vs. Weight

-There's no such thing as a 1-ply yarn, by the way.
+There's no such thing as a one-ply yarn, by the way.
 Technically, that's called a singles yarn.
 The singles are plied to create yarns of different thicknesses, but there's no longer any consistency as to the yarn's weight based on the number of plies.

 Standard Yarn Weight System

 The old definitions of yarn weight as being a particular ply are disappearing in favor of the Craft Yarn Council of America's Standard Yarn Weight System.
-This system makes it possible for people from anywhere in the world to understand how thick or thin a yarn is because the system is based on numbers.
+This system makes it possible for people from anywhere in the world to understand how thick or thin a strand of yarn is because the system is based on numbers.

 Ply Rules of Thumb